Tips for Handling Not-for-Profit PPP Loan Forgiveness

 - Loan recipients should be aware of a number of updates released by the Small Business Administration (SBA), including the streamlined forgiveness application for smaller loans, the audit requirement for larger loans, and the fact that the details of all PPP loans are available publicly online.

-- Common issues encountered by nonprofit PPP loan recipients include confusion about how to start the forgiveness process, which forgiveness application form to use, how to calculate full-time equivalent employees (FTEs), and how to account for any restricted funding received by the nonprofit.
+- Common issues encountered by not-for-profit PPP loan recipients include confusion about how to start the forgiveness process, which forgiveness application form to use, how to calculate full-time equivalent employees (FTEs), and how to account for any restricted funding received by the not-for-profit.

 For further details, click here to read the article in full at Nonprofit Quarterly.